October 2024’s Newsletter: A few important and exciting news items

 Descriptions and criteria for each award can be found in our website at https://orlandoacs.org/annual-awards

 If you know someone or companies who should be recognized publicly, please nominate them for an ACS Orlando Section award.
 Each Award consists of a plaque and a monetary award.
-Awardees will be honored at the local Section’s annual banquet held on December 3rd, 2022.
-Student nominees need not be currently enrolled in chemistry but can be nominated for achievements for the spring 2022 term.
+Awardees will be honored at the local Section’s annual banquet held on December 7th, 2024.
+Student nominees need not be currently enrolled in chemistry but can be nominated for achievements for the spring 2024 term..

 Join the ACS Orlando Section of the American Chemical Society and Orlando Science Center for a community event for National Chemistry Week and celebrate the importance of chemistry in everyday life!
-Learn about this year’s theme, The Chemistry of Fabrics, from UCF, FIT, Valencia College faculty and students with 10 exciting activities.
+Learn about this year’s theme, Picture Perfect Chemistry, with exciting hands-on activities.

 Where: Orlando Science Center